Managing Data Access for Your Cloud Data Warehouse

 The Cloud Abstracts Much of the IT Stack, but Not Data Access

-The great power of the cloud is that it eliminates the need to operate many parts of a traditional IT infrastructure, from servers to networking equipment.
+The greatest power of the cloud is that it eliminates the need to operate many parts of a traditional IT infrastructure, from servers to networking equipment.
 This of course brings a lot of benefits with it, including lower capital expenditure on hardware and software, much more efficient operations, and significant savings of time and money.
 CDWs in particular also enable better data visualizations and advanced analytics so your organization can make better business decisions.
 Those are big wins.

 When it comes to data access, however, there are some vital functions that the cloud cannot get rid of.
 As discussed last time, the first function is user authentication, which can be handled for CDWs in a straightforward way by using a single sign-on (SSO) solution.
 This step answers a fundamental question — Are you who you say you are? — before allowing a user to access the CDW at all.